eressea/server/README.md

         libcjson-dev libiniparser-dev libexpat1-dev libutf8proc-dev

-If your system for some reason doesn't have Lua or the tolua library, you can run cmake with -DWITHOUT_LUA=1 to build the server without the Lua extensions.
+If your system for some reason doesn't have Lua or the tolua library, you can run configure with the --no-lua option to build the code without Lua extensions.
 This is very much untested, and it breaks any items or spells that have their actions implemented as Lua scripts, as well as the Lua integration tests.